Chapter 3 : Head Boy and Girl

 “James, lets talk.”
 She knew this probably wasn’t the right time, but she glanced up at him and pushed ahead anyway.
-“I can’t imagine what would have happened without you this summer.
+“I can’t imagine what would have happened to me without you this summer.
 You and your family have done so much for me, I just don’t want you to get the wrong idea about…” she let her words fade away.
 Where did she go from here?

 “Just about, um, our friendship?”

 “Our friendship?
 We had a friendship last year, too.
 I think we even went an entire six months with enjoying each others company.
 Why would I get the wrong idea now?”
 Lily wanted to think he was being kind, but the tone in his voice, the arrogance seeping through, told her otherwise.

-“I guess just because we spent so much time together the last few weeks, and I just didn’t want you to think that because…” she lost her words.
+“I guess just because we spent so much time together the last few weeks, and I just didn’t want you to think that because…” She lost her words.

 “Oh, so now that you’re back at Hogwarts you don’t need my help anymore?”
 James looked annoyed and amused all at once, and for some reason it had waves of anger crashing toward Lily’s surface.

 “I didn’t need you, or your help, in the first place, James.
-Now I think we should just go back to getting to know each other as friends,” she whispered, a bit surprised at the coldness of her own words.
+Now I think we should just go back to getting to know each other as friends,” she whispered in a colder tone than intended.

 “Because you’re so damn perfect?
 Lily Evans doesn’t need help from anyone, right?”
 His hazel eyes ate away any annoyance and sparked straight to anger.

-“Let me tell you what I know about you, Lily,” he turned slowly and moved closer to her, forcing her to look up to keep her eyes locked into his.
+“Let me tell you what I know about you, Lily.”
+He turned slowly and moved closer to her, forcing her to look up to keep her eyes locked into his.
 The heat of the argument slashed through her and gave her something she hadn’t felt in weeks — it made her feel alive.

 James made his way through the nearly deserted halls of Hogwarts, his hard steps muffled by the dense stone floors.
-He was thankful that it was barely after eight and not yet curfew; his desire to get away from Lily before he said something he regretted had been too strong and caused him to forget his cloak.
+He was thankful that it was barely after nine and not yet curfew; his desire to get away from Lily before he said something he regretted had been too strong and caused him to forget his cloak.

 The Fat Lady came into view, and he gave her a half smile as he told her the password that had been written in the letter Dumbledore handed him earlier.